swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

   ///       at: subrange.lowerBound,
   ///       initializingWith: initializer)
   ///
-  /// Except it performs faster (by a constant factor), by avoiding moving
+  /// However, it performs faster (by a constant factor) by avoiding moving
   /// some items in the array twice.
   ///
   /// If the rigid array does not have sufficient capacity to accommodate the new